{/*

 Do you want to make your small business achieve colossal success?
 If yes, here are some of the top marketing strategies to help you achieve this objective.

 Have you noticed that there are two types of entrepreneurs?
-Those who run rapidly developing companies and those who just get stuck ‘getting-by’.
+Those who run rapidly developing companies and those who just get stuck ‘getting by’.
 What makes them different?
-It is basically based on one thing: How strong their marketing strategies are and how effective they are.
+It is basically based on one thing: how strong and effective their marketing strategies are.

-Regrettably, marketing as a whole topic is often viewed as a secondary concern, and entrepreneurs focus on separate things such as printed advertising, websites, landing pages, blogs, e-mails, or even social media, that, treated individually, will not have the same impact as a full, thoroughly thought marketing strategy aimed towards clear objectives.
+Regrettably, marketing as a whole topic is often viewed as a secondary concern, and entrepreneurs focus on separate things such as printed advertising, websites, landing pages, blogs, e-mails, or even social media.
+These, treated individually, will not have the same impact as a full, thoroughly thought-out marketing strategy aimed at clear objectives.

 What’s a marketing strategy?
 Well, it basically contains the steps you have to follow in order to reach the goals you have set for your business.
-A complete, well-thought marketing strategy is the key to create brand awareness, make your potential customers or investors interested, getting new sales and even making your current customers, loyal.
+A complete, well-thought marketing strategy is the key to creating brand awareness, making your potential customers or investors interested, getting new sales, and even making your current customers loyal.
 A marketing strategy is a guideline towards the culture within your business, how your products and services are offered and the prices you set.

-In order to shape an effective strategy, you will need to ponder many elements, today I would like to tell you about 5 key elements that worked for me when I was starting, and have done wonders for several new entrepreneurs.
-The most important thing is to be very clear on each element in order to concentrate your efforts towards it.
+In order to shape an effective strategy, you will need to ponder many elements.
+Today, I would like to tell you about 5 key elements that worked for me when I was starting and have done wonders for several new entrepreneurs.
+The most important thing is to be very clear on each element in order to concentrate your efforts on it.

 1. Your Customer

 Defining to whom you are aiming your efforts should definitely be step one.
-It’s imperative that you have a clear definition of who your target customer is, so you can build your tactics around it.
-It may even mean that you will have to ‘exclude’ some types of customers that could buy from you, but aren’t your prime recipients.
+You must have a clear definition of your target customer, so you can build your tactics around it.
+It may even mean that you must ‘exclude’ some customers that could buy from you but aren’t your prime recipients.

 customer

-Clearly defining your star-type of customer is not something that will happen overnight, you, and your team will have to sit down and discuss the pros, the cons and everything related until you reach a decision you’re all satisfied with.
+Clearly defining your star customer type is not something that will happen overnight.
+You and your team will have to sit down and discuss the pros, cons and everything related until you reach a decision you’re all satisfied with.
 It might take work, but your marketing won’t be effective without clarity on this topic.

 Narrowing your target market, and finding out who your target customer is, will allow you to understand who you are selling your products/services to, will allow your customers to feel appreciated and loved once you focus your efforts on them, and its ultimate goal will be increasing your sales (which, by the way, is called the target market paradox).

-Just keep in mind that the more focused you are in a specific set of clients, the more you will know about them, and the better-suited your strategies will be, thus, the return on those efforts will be better.
+Just keep in mind that the more focused you are on a specific set of clients, the more you will know about them, and the better-suited your strategies will be.
+Thus, the return on those efforts will be better.

 2. Your Business

-If you started a business, it’s because you have a clear understanding of who you are, or at least who and where you want to be.
+If you started a business, it’s because you clearly understand who you are, or at least who and where you want to be.
 Try to describe your business in a concise matter.
 Just like Nike’s ‘Authentic Athletic Performance’ or Starbucks’ ‘High-quality coffee’, simple descriptions that deliver non-confusing messages are best for your business, especially if you’re just starting out.

 How to Make Your Business Plan like Rockstar

-Coming up with a complicated description for your business may sound interesting, in theory.
-However, what it actually does is sending a confusing message to everyone that’s trying to figure you out.
-People will be uncertain of what’s exactly what you do and in turn, this will make your marketing tactic unsuccessful.
+Coming up with a complicated description for your business may sound attractive, in theory.
+However, what it actually does is send a confusing message to everyone that’s trying to figure you out.
+People will be uncertain of what exactly you do, and in turn, this will make your marketing tactic unsuccessful.

-Let me give you a simple tip, if a customer, potential customer, or even someone that could refer you, cannot recall with clarity what does your business do one month after knowing you, then they never actually knew what your business did in the first place.
+Let me give you a simple tip: If a customer, potential customer, or even someone who could refer you cannot recall clearly what your business does one month after knowing you, then they never actually knew what your business did in the first place.

 3. Your Differentiator

-Once again, being simple and narrow will make a good impact with your customers.
+Once again, being simple and narrow will make a good impact on your customers.
 If your product is brand new, never seen before, great!
 But chances are, your product or service is something that’s already been invented.
-But fear not, this is an opportunity.
-Innovation is key to any business, pick the main features (2 or 3 at most) that make you different.
+But fear not.
+This is an opportunity.
+Innovation is key to any business; pick the main features (2 or 3 at most) that make you different.

-Remember that in order to keep your customer’s interest, and to be remembered, you should not suffocate your customers with detailed information.
-Instead, focus on your main features, those that your target customer has proven to want, for real.
-Market, in plain words the benefits you are providing your customers with your product or service.
+Remember that to keep your customer’s interest and be remembered, you should not suffocate your customers with detailed information.
+Instead, focus on your main features, which your target customer has proven to want.
+Market, in plain words, the benefits you are providing your customers with your product or service.

 4. Your Competition